wences-sanchez/Knowledge-Base/pages/Bash Shell Scripting, 2nd edition.md

 - #spaced
 - ### Lesson 4: Learning Linux Essentials for Shell Scripting -
+	- Tell me the command in Bash for printing message and be respectful about special characters #flashcard
+		- **echo -e** is for special characters
+		- `$ echo -e "Estoy partido\nen dos"`
+		- **printf** is an alternative, but is more like C-Shell...
 - ---
 - #### Flashcards
 - Tell me the command in Bash for printing message and be respectful about special characters #flashcard